This blog may contain affiliate links. Read our disclosure policy for more info.

 Camping on Ilha Grande

-There are many campgrounds within the town of Abraão (the main town of Ilha Grande) and some also walking distance from town just on the outskirts.
+There are many campgrounds within the town of Abraão (the main town of Ilha Grande) and some are also within walking distance from the town just on the outskirts.
 Some of these campgrounds have websites, but many do not.

 The campgrounds all have kitchen facilities so cooking equipment is not necessary.
 They all have bathrooms and showers as well as WIFI (well they advertise they do but it was not necessarily true.)

 Cantinho de Ilha: This is a busy campsite right in the heart of town.
 It’s close to the beach and shops and it is very cheap.
 Apart from the really busy season after New Year, you can get a spot here without booking.
 It costs $30 BRL ($5.60 USD) per person per day here with a tent rental an extra charge of $20 ($3.75 USD) and an air mattress for $10 BRL ($1.87 USD).

 Camping das Palmeiras: This next campsite was across the road from Cantinho.
 This place was much smaller and far fewer people stayed there.
 In my opinion, this is a far better option with nicer facilities.
 It costs $35 BRL ($6.50 USD) per person to stay and the tent rental was $35 BRL ($6.50 USD).
 This is where we stayed for a couple of nights.